hoangduytran/blender-manual/manual/modeling/transform/modal_map.rst

 This constraint can be restricted to a plane if :kbd:`Shift` is pressed or automatically detected if :kbd:`MMB` is pressed.

-It is worth noting that if you press the same contraint hotkey a second time, you change the orientation from Local to Global or vice versa.
+It is worth noting that if you press the same constraint hotkey a second time, you change the orientation from Local to Global or vice versa.
 Pressing a third time disables the constraint.